Sayantan-dev1003/Automated-Multi-Disease-Detection-from-Chest-X-Rays/README.md

 | `≥ 0.5`           | High confidence disease presence               |

 > **Note:** This AI tool is for **screening and decision support only**—NOT for clinical diagnosis.
 Always confirm findings with a qualified radiologist.

 ---

+## 📗 Model Evaluation & Metrics

+The model was evaluated on held-out **validation** and **test** datasets using standard metrics for multi-label medical image classification.
+These metrics assess both the **probabilistic quality** of predictions and their **clinical usefulness** in screening scenarios.

+---

+### Overall Performance

+**Validation Metrics**
+- **ROC–AUC (Macro):** 0.8624
+- **Precision:** 0.6876
+- **Recall (Sensitivity):** 0.2661
+- **Loss:** 0.2044

+**Test Metrics**
+- **ROC–AUC (Macro):** 0.8629
+- **Precision:** 0.7023
+- **Recall (Sensitivity):** 0.2917
+- **Loss:** 0.1995

+The close alignment between validation and test performance indicates **stable learning behavior and good generalization**, with no significant signs of overfitting.

+---

+### ROC–AUC Analysis

+ROC–AUC is treated as the **primary evaluation metric** for this task due to its suitability for medical imaging problems:

+- It is **threshold-independent**, evaluating ranking quality rather than hard decisions
+- It is **robust to class imbalance**, which is common in chest X-ray datasets
+- It reflects the model’s ability to separate diseased from non-diseased cases across all classes

+A macro ROC–AUC of approximately **0.86** demonstrates strong discriminative capability across multiple thoracic disease categories, which is considered a solid performance for large-scale multi-label chest X-ray classification.

+---

+### Precision–Recall Trade-off

+At the default decision threshold of **0.5**, the model exhibits **higher precision than recall**, indicating a conservative prediction behavior:

+- **High precision** reduces false-positive alerts
+- **Lower recall** implies some subtle or early-stage pathologies may be missed

+Given the screening-oriented nature of this system, inference is performed using a **lower probability threshold of 0.35**, which increases sensitivity (recall) while maintaining acceptable precision.
+This adjustment aligns the model’s behavior with real-world screening requirements, where missing a pathology carries greater clinical risk than generating a false alert.

+---

+### Confusion Matrix (Conceptual Explanation)

+In a multi-label classification setting, confusion matrices are computed **independently for each disease class**, rather than as a single aggregated matrix.

+For each disease, predictions fall into four categories:

+- **True Positive (TP):** Disease correctly identified
+- **False Positive (FP):** Disease predicted but not present
+- **False Negative (FN):** Disease present but missed (most critical error in screening)
+- **True Negative (TN):** Correctly predicted absence of disease

+From a clinical perspective, **false negatives are prioritized for minimization**, as undetected pathologies pose higher risk than false alarms.
+This directly motivates the use of a lower inference threshold.

+---

+### Clinical Interpretation & Limitations

+This system is designed as a **screening and decision-support tool**, not a diagnostic system.
+Predictions with moderate confidence are intended to **flag cases for expert radiological review**, rather than provide definitive medical conclusions.

+All outputs should be interpreted in conjunction with:
+- Clinical history
+- Radiologist expertise
+- Additional diagnostic tests

+---